 Heating your home with fossil fuels such as natural gas, oil or LPG accounts for a big chunk of your carbon footprint.
 In the long-term, the government plans to phase out fossil fuel heating systems.

 Renewable heating systems can be pricey to install upfront but, used efficiently, can have lower running costs.
 Installing renewable heating, rather than relying on the grid, will reduce your carbon footprint and help protect you from future fuel price rises.

-There are a number of ways you can generate your own energy at home using low or zero carbon ‘microgeneration’ technology.
+There are various different options for generating your own energy at home using low or zero carbon ‘microgeneration’ technology.